Warehouse costs in trades are 80 % hidden costs, not rent. A 5-person business loses 28,000 to 52,000 EUR per year without noticing.

 For this calculation, we use 2.5 hours of search time per week.
 That means employees standing in front of shelves, digging through bins, asking colleagues ("Have you seen the 6mm wall plugs?"), or rummaging through the van for the right box.

 What that costs depends on your business's charge-out rate.
 For the example below, we use an internal average rate of 55 EUR.
-The cost of a master tradesman's hour — including payroll overhead and overheads — is often significantly higher in practice.
+The cost of a master tradesman's hour (including payroll overhead and overheads) is often significantly higher in practice.

 Calculation Example: 5-Person Electrical Business

-Search time per employee per day12 minutes
+Search time per employee per day

-Employees with stockroom access4 (master tradesman + 3 journeymen)
+4 (master tradesman + 3 journeymen)

-Total search time per week4 hours
+Total search time per week

-Internal hourly rate (average)55 EUR
+Internal hourly rate (average)

-Annual loss (48 working weeks)10,560 EUR
+Annual loss (48 working weeks)

 12 minutes a day sounds harmless.
-Multiplied across four employees and 48 weeks, that's 768 hours per year — the equivalent of almost half a full-time position, quietly disappearing into the stockroom.
+Multiplied across four employees and 48 weeks, that's 768 hours per year.
+The equivalent of almost half a full-time position, quietly disappearing into the stockroom.

 Businesses that organize their stockroom on the ABC principle with fixed storage locations can cut this search time significantly.
 Even if search time in the example above only drops by half, the business saves around 5,000 EUR per year.
 A detailed guide to this is in the stockroom organization guide for the trades.